hsf-training/hsf-training-ml-webpage/_episodes/06-Data_Discussion.md

 Imagine having to separately optimise about 5,6,7,10...20 variables!
 Not to mention that applying a cut on one variable could change the distribution of another, which would mean you'd have to re-optimise...
 Nightmare.

 This is where a machine learning model such as a neural network can come to the rescue.
-A machine learning can optimise all variables at the same time.
+A machine learning model can optimise all variables at the same time.

 A machine learning model not only optimises cuts, but can find correlations in many dimensions that will give better signal/background classification than individual cuts ever could.